mrtamm/sqlstore/README.md

 The project is open-sourced under the
 [Apache Software License, version 2.0](LICENSE.md).

 No official releases yet.
-The first release is planned for February 2015.
+The first release is planned for June 2015.

 Suggestions, contributions, and issues are welcome through the [issue tracker](https://github.com/mrtamm/sqlstore/issues).